Miriam-Hein/pands-project2021/README.md

     - Started summary of the Fisher's Iris Dataset
 19APR21:
   - updated dataset from https://www.geeksforgeeks.org/box-plot-and-histogram-exploration-on-iris-data/ due to issues of unnamed columns.
+22APR21:
+  - created histograms of all variable using code in analysis.py and updated readme file